 - Neurogenic – The alteration of the timing & firing rates of the motor units involved in the myotatic reflex (Stretch reflex)

 So let’s unpack these two benefits a bit more…

 First, the myogenic benefits basically refer to your ability to utilize the stretch-shortening cycle as efficiently as possible.
 Conditioning the muscles and tendons to handle the impacts and redirect that energy into something useful in the name of the game here.
-Plyometrics will help you achieve this which will not only make you more powerful but also protect you against injuries as you strength the muscles and tendons.
+Plyometrics will help you achieve this which will not only make you more powerful but also protect you against injuries as you strengthen the muscles and tendons.

 Secondly, the neurogenic benefits refer to your bodies ability to recruit motor units to power your movement.
 Research has shown that the inclusion of plyometric training can improve a number of EMG parameters by upwards of 20%.
-This means that performing plyometric training can increase you level of motor recruitment (i.e. more motor recruitment = stronger contraction = stronger you), it can increase frequency of the muscle fiber stimulated (motor unit firing rate), and improve motor unit synchronization, which is related to rate of force development.
+This means that performing plyometric training can increase your level of motor recruitment (i.e. more motor recruitment = stronger contraction = stronger you), it can increase the frequency of the muscle fiber stimulated (motor unit firing rate), and improve motor unit synchronization, which is related to the rate of force development.

-In a study by Verkhoshansky he had a population of volleyball players perform depth jumps from a box between 50-70cm, 3 times per week for 3-5 sets of 10 reps.
+In a study by Verkhoshansky, he had a population of volleyball players performs depth jumps from a box between 50-70cm, 3 times per week for 3-5 sets of 10 reps.
 This routine was performed for a total of 4-weeks.
 After the 4-week intervention was completed the athletes were tested for explosive strength and maximal strength and it was found that both increased by 26% and 14% respectively.